 What to Expect

 My style in therapy has been described as collaborative, integrative, and warm.
-Therapy is transparent—with clarity between us regarding where we are headed and what we are trying to achieve.
+Therapy is transparent—with clarity between of us regarding where we are headed and what we are trying to achieve.
 Generally, therapy focuses on teaching you skills to address or cope with problems in the here-and-now, with acknowledgement of how past experiences may have shaped current difficulties.
 I strive to be genuine and authentic with clients, and I take an active role in teaching techniques in session.
 At the end of therapy sessions, we will also negotiate things for you to do between sessions to allow for practice and generalization of skills to everyday life.
 Therapy is most effective when clients take an active role in practicing techniques learned outside of our sessions.

-My rates are comparable to those of other psychologists in the Palo Alto/Mountain View area at the doctorate (Ph.D.) level.
+My rates are comparable to those of other psychologists in the Bay Area at the doctorate (Ph.D.) level.
 I do not offer a sliding scale for services at this time and I am not currently contracted with any insurance carriers.
 I am considered an out-of-network provider and payment for my services is due in full at the start of each session.
 If you wish to use insurance for therapy sessions, I will provide you with a receipt that has everything on it that you would need to submit to your insurance carrier (i.e., diagnosis code, my tax ID, etc.).
-You will then need to submit a claim form (typically this can be downloaded from your insurance carrier’s website) to your insurance carrier along with receipts from our sessions.
+You will then need to submit a claim form (typically this can be downloaded from your insurance carrier’s website) to your insurance carrier along with receipts from our session.
 Your insurance carrier will then process the claim and send reimbursement directly to you.
 The amount of reimbursement varies by insurance carrier and plan.
 If you have questions about this, it would be best to contact your insurance carrier and ask about reimbursement for sessions with an out-of-network psychologist.